10 Things to Look for When Evaluating a Grant Proposal

 6. Measurement Plan

 Has an appropriate plan been laid out to monitor and measure the program outcomes?
-If appropriate for the grant size, is an experienced independent evaluator involved to administer the outcomes measurement plan?
+If appropriate for the grant size, is an experienced independent evaluator involved in administering the outcomes measurement plan?
 Or if the measurement plan is being implemented internally, do the staff tasked with tracking results have the appropriate knowledge and experience to accurately do so?
+If you are expecting measurement reports, plan to fund any costs associated with gathering and analyzing that data as part of the overall grant.

 7. Sustainability Plan

 Has the organization specified a plan to obtain continued funding and/or an ability to self-sustain the program after the grant period has ended?
-In other words, is the nonprofit already thinking about what happens after this grant?
+In other words, is the nonprofit already thinking about what will happen after this grant cycle?

 8. Communications Plan

 Does the proposal outline an appropriate communications plan as part of the overall program, to promote awareness and gain buy-in from the target population?
 And separately, does the proposal outline how the organization will publicize the program, such as sharing what they learned at conferences and in publications?
-This might also be a place where you as a foundation can provide suggestions, by having the program manager write a blog post for your website or introduce them to connections you have at publications or conferences.
+This might also be a place where you as a foundation can provide suggestions, by having the grantee write a blog post for your website or introducing your grantee contacts to connections you have at publications or conferences.

 9. Detailed Budget

 Does the proposal include a detailed line-item budget?
 Does the line-item budget include reasonable costs (meaning neither inflated nor underestimated) for personnel and program-related expenses?
+If you have a cap on admin expenses, make sure that is communicated in the application resources.
 A detailed budget enables you to be a good steward of your foundation’s grant funds.

 10. Alignment to Key Initiatives

-If you have focus areas or initiatives that are core to your grantmaking organization, such as Diversity, Equity, Inclusion, and Justice, how well does the proposal showcase the potential grantee’s work in that area?
-Do they meet the requirements for diversity, for example, or have internal controls in place to make sure they reach the marginalized community they want to serve?
+If you have focus areas or initiatives that are core to your grantmaking organization, such as environmental impact or equity and inclusion, how well does the proposal showcase the potential grantee’s work in that area?
+Do they meet the requirements for board diversity, for example, or have internal controls in place to make sure they reach the marginalized community they want to serve?

 Creating a Successful Grant Proposal Evaluation Process